 I knew his father.
 There was a guy I knew well.
 Big Ted Robinson, as we called him in our house, was a name we discussed pretty often.
-We called him "Big Ted" just as you call your son "son," and for two reasons: First - and as a large man, I can say this "son," and for two reasons: First - and as a large man, I can say this - because it fit.
+We called him "Big Ted" just as you call your son "son," and for two reasons: First-and as a large man, I can say this-because it fit.
 Big Ted was a big man.
 Secondly, we did it to differentiate him from another guy who invariably came up in these conversations, Teddy Honaker.

-Big Ted was an Old Regular Baptist minister and a friend of my family.
+Big Ted was an Old Regular Baptist minister and a friend of my farmly.
 Ted was one of the best preachers I've ever heard.
-His big, booming baratone could rock any church house, and came in handy in those Regular Baptist churches because most don't have sound systems.
-It was at my brother Jeff's funeral, the night the Regular Baptists held services, when Big Ted hit the microphone in our Freewill Baptist church, knocking t away from his face.
-He himself said, "Don't have nothin' against t.
-Just don't need it."
-And he didn't.
+His big. booming baratone could rock any church house, and came in handy in those Regular Baptist churches because most don't have sound systems.